Sikhism: A World Religion Anomaly in Constitution needs to be Rectified

-Source: Saran Singh, Chief Editor, The Sikh Review
+Author/Source: Saran Singh, Chief Editor, The Sikh Review

 RELIGION IS TOO SACROSANCT to be left to politicians.
 Every now and then they make a hash of it.
 The case of Sikhism is an example.
 Art.25 of the Constitution of India guarantees that all persons are equally entitled to freedom of conscience and the right freely to profess, practice and propagate religion.

 However, in a bizarre and misplaced appendage, “Explanation II”, there is a gratuitous proviso to the effect that “reference to Hindus shall be construed as including reference to persons professing the Sikh, Jaina or Buddist religion, and the reference to Hindu religious in situations shall be construed accordingly.”

 This unfairly clubs the Sikh religion with Hinduism – as a ‘fundamental’ assertion that is wholly untenable in the context of Guru Granth Sahib.
 Any impartial person familiar with Guru Granth Sahib would regard the Scripture as the sole authority in matters mundane, moral and spiritual.